renpy/renpy/sphinx/source/config.rst

 Commonly Used
 -------------

-.. var:: config.help = "README.html"

-    This controls the functionality of the help system invoked by the help button on the main and game menus, or by pressing f1 or command-?.

-    If None, the help system is disabled and does not show up on menus.
-If a string corresponding to a label found in the script, that label is invoked in a new context.
-This allows you to define an in-game help-screen.
-Otherwise, this is interpreted as a filename relative to the base directory, that is opened in a web browser.

 .. var:: config.name = ""

     This should be a string giving the name of the game.
 This is included